-Considering the presented problems and the analysis of recent related works, we can identify that educational environments there is a lack of adequate methodologies to recognize the emotional state of students during learning processes through interaction with a computer.
+Considering the presented problems and the analysis of recent related works, we can identify that in learning environments there is a lack of adequate methodologies to recognize the emotional state of students during learning processes through interaction with a computer.
 Preferably, that integrates diversified characteristics, obtained even from the fusion of data coming from the use of different technologies of acquisition of physiological and behavioral signals based on a model of emotions that allows to become closer to reality and, overall, to the cognitive learning process, which contributes to the analysis of the emotion-learning relation.

-2.1 Research Objectives
+2.2 Research Objective